Capital Rx

 [01:30] Andrew Gordon, LSW: Sure, yeah.
 So I think to start off, my career really began in the startup space.
 Right.
 I was wearing multiple hats across sales and strategy and business development, predominantly in the advertising industry.
 And while these roles were certainly fun, what I came to realize over about a year or two in the space is that it wasn't very fulfilling.
 So I decided to sort of reorient myself and ended up actually going back to school to get a master's degree in social work, specifically realizing the importance of mental health for myself and friends and family members and others, just how important that was.

 And so when we look at the core of what social work is, it's really being able to advocate for those who are either marginalized or at some sort of a disadvantage.
 And so that's really been a lot of my core tenet and pillar when stepping into healthcare is really how do we advocate for the underdog.
 I'm usually either watching the World Series or the World Cup or anything like that.
 And when I'm doing that, I'm asking folks if my team's not in the game, "What team has gone the longest without winning this title?"
 Right.
 And then I'm putting my energy and my efforts behind that.
-So I think when we talk about the underdog and really standing up for people is something that's super important, that.
+So I think when we talk about the underdog and really standing up for people that haven't had a chance at the title or fame or anything like that, being able to be advocated for is something that's super important.

 [02:36] Justin Venneri: Makes sense and that certainly in healthcare there's a lot of folks that can use some help, education, resources to find the right path, to get on the right journey, to get the care they need.
 About how many people would you say you've interviewed over the last two-plus years?
 And can you take a step back here?
 The program you're in, the NSF grant, the folks you're interviewing—give us a high-level overview of what you've been doing here.